Seteeri/Particle/README.md

 and code must be managed in two different domains leading to a "desert of complexity and duplication".

-The goal is not to create virtual realities for HMDs, although that naturally remains an orthogonal possibility.

 ## The Interface

 * 3D orthographic non-windowing environment